DCoppee/DCoppee/README.md

 I'm learning to code since November 2022 with the BeCode training (Belgium).
 In a previous life, I was a teacher, then a researcher in literature.
 I like reading, writing and creating stuff.

 * 🌍  I'm based in Belgium
-* 🧠  I'm learning HTML, CSS, SASS, Tailwind, JS, React
+* 🧠  I'm learning HTML, CSS, SASS, Wordpress, Tailwind, JS, React

 ### Skills